eshwen/macOS-setup/README.md

 ## Bartender 5 triggers

-Bartender contains functionality to show a (normally hidden) menu bar item based on a trigger.
+Bartender contains functionality to show a (normally-hidden) menu bar item based on a trigger.
 These can be on specific WiFi connections, battery percentages, or shell scripts.
 New triggers can be added in Bartender's settings -> Triggers.

 ### Private Internet Access trigger